State-College-Plone/BlingPortletThumbnails/README.txt

 Introduction
 ============

-    A policy product for Plone.
+    A BlingPortlet product for Plone which includes thumbnails and navigation.